 Some key sites to visit South of Broad include:

-The Heyward-Washington House: a museum house of The Charleston Museum.
+Heyward-Washington House: a museum house of The Charleston Museum.
 Declaration of Independence signer Thomas Heyward, Jr. lived there.
 President George Washington stayed there during his 1791 visit to the city.

-The Calhoun Mansion: the largest private home in Charleston.
+Calhoun Mansion: the largest private home in Charleston.
 You may tour this Italianate beauty’s extensive collection of decorative arts and furniture, and even access the widow’s walk for an incomparable birds-eye view of the lower peninsula.

-The Old Exchange and Provost Dungeon: one of the America’s most-important Colonial civic structures.
+Old Exchange and Provost Dungeon: one of the America’s most-important Colonial civic structures.
 Your tour includes one of the few places to see an exposed part of Charleston’s original wall.

 Don’t take offense if someone refers to you as an SOB; in Charleston, it’s a moniker for those who live South of Broad.
-A popular restaurant just up East Bay Street has made a clever play on this term, calling itself SNOB, for Slightly North of Broad.
+A popular restaurant just up East Bay Street has made a clever play on this term, calling itself SNOB, short for Slightly North of Broad.
 Enjoy their local shrimp and grits for dinner or Sunday brunch.